cloudlinux/securechain-java/details/verification_workflow.md

 To create a secure and trusted source of Java libraries for your application, we have instituted a rigorous vetting process.
 This multi-tiered approach combines static code analyzers with human and AI-based code reviews.
 Upon successful security validation, libraries are incorporated into our secure repository.
 Each library is then packaged with a Software Bill of Materials (SBOM) and signed JAR files for additional assurance.

-**Note**: Our focus is on vetting for security, and we don't modify the original code to fix known vulnerabilities.
-This ensures the integrity of the libraries, making our repository a robust line of defense against dependency confusion attacks.
+**Note**: We don't modify the original code during the library verification process.
+Any found vulnerabilities are remediated during the following [Library Vulnerability Remediation Workflow](details/vulnerability_remediation_workflow.md)

 The accompanying graph outlines the steps involved in our vetting process, providing a visual guide to how we ensure the safety and reliability of each library in our Trusted Artifactory.